As a salmon lover, this is what I believe to be the Best Marinade for Salmon! No need to look anywhere else. Once you try this one, you’ll be hooked.

-We immediately determined that the sauce would be perfect for salmon.
-So that’s how this recipe originated.
+This sauce is perfect for salmon.
 If you have a really delicious piece of good salmon, you can lightly coat it with olive oil, salt and pepper and grill… brushing lightly with the marinade as you grill.
 Or if you prefer for the salmon to have the strong flavor of a marinade, you can cover the salmon in the sauce and marinate in the refrigerator for a couple of hours before grilling.
 Be sure to save some sauce for drizzling after it it cooked.

 Leftover, marinated salmon is perfect for topping a great green salad too!